 There are many financial metrics that underwriters use to evaluate the viability of a real estate investment during screening.
 One such metric is the capitalization rate, often referred to as a “cap rate.”

 With the current disruption in the financial markets caused by COVID-19, it is anticipated that cap rates will be impacted.
-To understand how the current economic climate may affect cap rates and what this ultimately means for investors, we will first explain what a cap rate is and how it is utilized when underwriting real estate transactions.
+To understand how the current economic climate may affect cap rates and what this ultimately means for multifamily real estate investors, we will first explain what a cap rate is and how it is utilized when underwriting real estate transactions.

 Simply put, a cap rate is the ratio of a property’s net operating income (NOI) to its market value, and provides a quick approach to determine a property’s annual return in the first year of an all-cash (unleveraged) purchase.
 The property’s total revenue less its total expenses, exclusive of debt service, equals its NOI, which we’ve previously explained in further detail.